Demand for food is high, and the food system is extremely inefficient.

 Also, these fertilisers and other agricultural chemicals inevitably get washed into rivers, causing lasting damage all the way to the ocean.

 There are still agricultural chemicals floating around in the ocean from when agricultural chemical production began.

 To produce an equal amount of food, beef requires about 6 times more fertiliser load than chicken and pork.

 Due to the enormous number of cows on Earth, the beef industry has the largest demand for chemical fertilisers.

 What About Cow Manure?

-A useful thing that cows produce is manure.
+A very useful thing that cows produce is manure.

 Cow poo is one of the best fertilisers in existence: it doesn't just restore minerals in the soil; it also helps to provide structure and protect the healthy microbiome.

-That said, cows don’t produce enough manure to fertilise all of the food that they need to eat themselves.
+That said, unless cows are farmed with regenerative methods, they don’t produce enough manure to fertilise all of the food that they need to eat themselves.

 Also, we’re extremely wasteful with this manure.